maratai/craftery/fiber_arts/fiber_tools.md

 Single treadle, castle wheel.
 Mine's a much older model, but here's the [Ashford Traveller 3](https://www.ashford.co.nz/product/traveller-3/).
 Ashford wheels seem to be the Subarus of the treadle spinning wheel world - commonly available most places, rock-solid dependable.
 This was my first treadle wheel (secondhand), and she was a *terrific* teacher.
 This is likely to be my loaner for local friends as it's also the wheel I know best.

 ## [Athena Capricorn](https://www.athenaspinning.com/wheels)
 Double treadle, ultraportable travel wheel.
 US-based, with a wait of up to three months as they're made to order.
+Mine's destined elsewhere as the treadle setup is ergonomically unfriendly to me due to my height + ankle issues.

 ## Dreaming Robots [EEW 6.1](https://www.dreamingrobots.com/eew-61/)
 E-spinner.
 One can spin with this in the passenger seat of a car if one adds a rechargeable battery!